michaelhyatt/cribl-k8s-otel-demo/cribl/search/SEARCH_SETUP.md

 ## Lake Search datasets
 Should work out of the box.
 Replace `k8s_disk_spool` with `otel_traces` or even `otel_*`.

+## Update the `Processing`
+In the `Processing` tab for both, disk spool and Lake datasets, define the Datatype as `"Cribl Search _raw Data"`.
+This will ensure the data passed in the `_raw` field is parsed.

+Note: this may not work with Lakehouse.

 ## Test Query to find 10 slowest traces
 ```k
 dataset="k8s_disk_spool" resource.attributes["service.name"]="frontend" name="POST /api/checkout"